MEDIA

 April 12, 2017

-Very often, I face the case that we have to migrate a legacy ECM system (based on a database) for which our product migration-center does not have an out-of-the-box-connector (see our target platforms).
-Such an OOTB connector is often the best solution for feature rich ECM systems because native connectors are typically able to support the features of an ECM system as best as possible.
-This applies in particular to features like relations, version, virtual documents, comments, renditions, annotations etc.
+Very often, I face the case that we have to migrate a legacy ECM system (based on a database) for which our product, migration-center, does not have an out-of-the-box-connector (see our target platforms).
+Such an OOTB connector is often the best solution for feature-rich ECM systems because native connectors are typically able to support the features of an ECM system as best as possible.
+This applies in particular to features like relations, versions, virtual documents, comments, renditions, annotations, etc.

 The database source connector is the most flexible and configurable element in migration-center.
 It works for every SQL-compliant database, no matter if it is Oracle, Microsoft, IBM etc. The select- queries to get the desired metadata and content from tables will be described within XML files- fully flexible.
 You can have one query or many, even different queries for versions and content.